-Peer review of case-files takes place before the audit of agencies against the Organisational Standards.
+Peer review of case-files takes place before the audit of agencies against the Organisational Standards in Section 1 of the Standards Framework.
 An agency must successfully complete peer review before they can proceed to audit and accreditation.

 The SNSIAP require an agency to show that its advisers have the necessary skills and knowledge to deliver advice to the public.
-Standard 5.5 requires that all advice agencies must ensure that all their cases are dealt with by an adviser who is competent in a topic (housing, benefits or money/debt).
+Standard 5.5 requires that all advice agencies must ensure that all their cases are dealt with by an adviser who is competent in a topic (housing, welfare benefits or money/debt).

 To a certain extent, an agency can do this through written evidence, such as adviser training records, which can be assessed at the audit stage by the SNSIAP auditor.
-But the auditor is not in a position to check the accuracy of the advice that has been given to the public – so this is done by peer review.
+But the auditor is not in a position to check the accuracy of the advice that has been given to the public – so this is achieved by peer review.

-The Moderation Committee is made up of three lay members working in the advice sector, one lay member with expertise in quality assurance, with our staff chairing the Committee, providing quality assurance input and secretariat.
+The Moderation Committee is made up of at least three subject specialists members (at least one in each of the topics of Housing, Welfare Benefits and Money/Debt) working in the advice sector and at least one lay member with expertise in quality assurance, with our staff chairing the Committee, providing quality assurance input and secretariat.

-Peer review is carried out remotely and peer reviewers will need access to client case-files either using a cloud-based file-sharing process managed by us or by direct access to your agency’s case management systems.
+The peer reviewers will access your client case-files by either using a secure cloud based file-sharing system managed by us or by direct access to your agency’s case management systems.